Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Simulation studies

 \subsection{Efficacy of spatial smoothing}

-We now conduct another simulation study which examines the efficacy of spatial smoothing of wind estimates.
-For this purpose, we generate data sets on a unit square of size $60 \times 60$ and for three consecutive time points, as opposed to focusing on one particular target window.
-We consider two types of true winds while generating the data.
-In the first case, we consider constant winds over the space-time domain.
-In particular, we consider
+We now conduct another simulation study which examines the performance of the competing methods and looks into the efficacy of spatial smoothing of wind estimates.
+Once again, we generate data sets on a $100 \times 100$ unit square at three consecutive time points.
+While generating the data, we consider rotational winds, which are obtained by rotating each location counter-clockwise by 6$\degree$ around the origin at each time point.
+If $\bm{x}$ denotes a spatial location at time $t$ and $\bm{x}'$ denotes the same at time $(t + 1)$, then,